stepankovab/NLP-Umea/FinalProject/README.md

 My goal for this research project is to implement already proposed metrics, as well as come up with my own to quantify the singability of a song in a few numbers.

-After implementing the metrics, I will compare performance of the original human-translated lyrics, machine-translated lyrics, and chatGPT-translated lyrics, upon a command: "Translate these lyrics while keeping the singability."
+After implementing the metrics, I will compare performance of the original human-translated lyrics and machine-translated lyrics.

 The goal is to find out how big of a performance distance is between these three methods of lyrics translation, and if there is any difference between the experiments when I switch target and source language.